GK Chronicle GK Chronicle

 • Military came in for action.
 Brigadier General Reginald Dyer ordered for opening fire.
 After this, curfew was put into effect for 4 days.

 • The British constituted Hunter Committee, 1919 to look into Jallianwala Bagh massacre.
 It gave clean chit to Brigadier General Dyer, saying that Dyer was a true patriot.
-Upper House of Parliament facilitated Reginald Dyer upon his return to England.
+Upper House of Parliament felicitated Reginald Dyer upon his return to England.

 Government of India Act 1919